klamping/UIRegression/README.md

 While I've put a lot of effort trying to polish everything up, there will inevitably be mistakes or things that could be explained more clearly.
 I would love any help I can get to clean things up.

 Also, if you see a tool that isn't covered here, feel free to open it up as an issue or, even better, submit a pull request!

-# Re-Use Welcome

-As outlined by the [license](https://github.com/klamping/UIRegression/blob/master/LICENSE), re-use/adaption of any of this content is welcome, whether for work, meetups or conferences.